Sobble: Concept and creation

 Sobble is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

+Standing at 12 inches (0.3m) tall and weighing 8.8 pounds (4 kg).
 Sobble is a small lizard Pokémon able to camouflage itself when touching water.
 When it is nervous, embarrassed, or upset, it may cry, which can both cause it to become transparent and cause those around it to cry.
 Sobble has a "type," an elemental attribute that affects its strengths and weaknesses: Water.
 The design process involved a visual designer and a gameplay/feature planner cooperating to come up with ideas, with Sobble being created by one such team.
 The designers noted that the trio of starter Pokémon in Sword and Shield are more distinct than previous generations, and they intentionally made it more subdued to complement the "more energetic" Scorbunny and the "mood-maker" Grookey.
 The designers considered Sobble's meek personality as unusual for a starter Pokémon.
 They commented that Sobble would be good for players who are "kind and caring."
 Pokémon species designer James Turner expressed that he liked Sobble because it is "cute" and people "want to take care of [it]".
 Sword and Shield director Shigeru Ohmori described a culture in Japan where people find something cute because they feel sorry for it, and thus expected Sobble to be popular in Japan, with uncertainty about how it would be received elsewhere.